harmyderoman/simple-vue-grid/README.md

 ### simple-layout-container

 This container will help you in more complex situations.
-You can tell to it how to buil your layout.
+You can tell to it how to build your layout.
 For example:

 - `"200px 300px 100px"`
 - `"1fr 50px 1fr 1fr"`